valencik/mastersAPSC/documents/thesis/thesis.md

 Our first analysis will use each NSR entry as a transaction, and the itemset will be the list of authors for that NSR entry.
 The resulting rules will be made up of authors who frequently publish together.
 Since Apriori finds frequent item sets, this analysis will favour authors with many publications in the NSR (and thus appear frequently).
-If we specify a minimum support of $0.0008$, apriori yields 344 association rules involving 104 unique author identifiers.
+If we specify a minimum support of $0.0008$, Apriori yields 344 association rules involving 104 unique author identifiers.
-Table @tbl:apriori1 shows a sample of the resulting rules.
+Table @tbl:Apriori1 shows a sample of the resulting rules.

 rules                                                            support     confidence   lift
 -----                                                            -------     ----------   ----